-Recognizing the importance of criminal justice reform for those with an autism spectrum disorder (ASD), the Pennsylvania Supreme Court, along with the Pennsylvania Department of Human Services (DHS), took steps toward addressing access to justice issues in central Pa and the Susquehanna Valley.
+Recognizing the importance of criminal justice reform for those with an autism spectrum disorder (ASD), the Pennsylvania Supreme Court, along with the Pennsylvania Department of Human Services (DHS), today took steps toward addressing access to justice issues in western Pennsylvania.

-“The goal here is simple – listen to those living in silence for too long, learn from their experiences and give power to their voices to educate those around us,” Justice Kevin Dougherty said.
-“That’s the way you work together to bring about real and lasting change for people in need.
+“In Nov. we committed to virtually crossing the state to listen to those living in silence for too long, learn from their experiences and give power to their voices to educate those around us,” Justice Kevin Dougherty said.
+“While our virtual tour is coming to an end, our work has only just begun.

 In 2020, the Supreme Court signaled its commitment to Pennsylvanians with autism by forming a first-of-its-kind partnership with the Department of Human Services to heighten the focus on helping judges better understand and communicate with individuals with an ASD.

-Those participating in today’s virtual regional forum included:
+Those participating in today’s virtual regional forum include:

-- Tom Hassell, Self-advocate living with autism, Cumberland County
+- Michelle Middlemiss, self-advocate living with autism, Allegheny County

 - Hon.
-Stephen Minor, President Judge, Potter County Court of Common Pleas
+Judge William F Ward, retired Judge, Allegheny County Court of Common Pleas

 - Hon.
-John Foradora, President Judge, Jefferson County Court of Common Pleas
+Rita Hathaway, President Judge, Westmoreland County Court of Common Pleas

 - Hon.
-Paula Aigner, Magisterial District Judge, Blair County
+Susan Strohmeyer, Magisterial District Judge, Erie County

-Through the discussion, the Court and DHS will hear first-hand about challenges faced in the system from medical professionals, service providers in the central Pa and the Susquehanna Valley and from individuals with autism alike as they seek access to justice.
+Through the discussion, the Court and DHS will hear first-hand about challenges faced in the system from medical professionals, service providers in the northeast Pa and from individuals with autism alike as they seek access to justice.